Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Broncos stats and trends

-- Denver has four wins against the spread in eight games this year.

-- Denver's games this year have eclipsed the over/under two times in eight opportunities (25%).
+- Denver's games this season have hit the over two times in eight opportunities (25%).

-- Denver is 2-2 against the spread and 2-2 overall when the team amasses over 366.4 yards.
+- Denver is 2-2 against the spread and 2-2 overall when the team churns out over 366.4 yards.

-- The Broncos have 10 giveaways this season, while the Cowboys have 14 takeaways.
+- The Broncos have turned the ball over 10 times, four fewer times than the Cowboys have forced turnovers (14).

 Home and road insights